concord-workflow/repository-browser-plugin/README.md

 ## Usage

-Add the plugin's JAR to the concord-server's classpath and use the following endpoint:
+Add the plugin JAR to the concord-server classpath and use the following endpoint:

 ```
 GET /api/plugin/repositorybrowser/v1/{orgName}/{projectName}/{repositoryName}/{filePath:*}